MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsConferencingPolicy.md

 Bit rate (in kilobits) used for video transmissions.
 The default value is 50000.

 This setting is enforced at the per-user level, and for both conferences and peer-to-peer communication sessions.
+In Skype for Business Online, this setting is also enforced for producers of Skype for Business Online Broadcast meetings.

+**Note:** As a result of unprecedented demand for video conferencing during the COVID-19 situation, when creating policies in Skype for Business Online, this setting cannot be changed from its default value.
+If you are using broadcast meeting functionality and require a a higher video bit rate, please contact your Technical Account Manager or Support to request this change.